-Learning Center: Please consult with me when you have questions about how to do a particular reasonable accommodations to students with documented disabilities.
+Learning Center: Please consult with me when you have questions about how to do a particular assignment, or how to develop your ideas.
+Many students find the workshops and tutoring assistance of The College Learning Center to also be helpful.
+The College reasonable accommodations to students with documented disabilities.
 Please contact Center for Student Accessibility at (718) 260-5143 for more information.
 The Center is located in the Library Building, Room L-237.